NickNameInvalid/LLM_CTF/README.md

 # LLM_CTF

+This is the official repository for paper **"An Empirical Evaluation of LLMs for Solving Offensive Security Challenges"[[Paper](https://arxiv.org/abs/2402.11814)]**.

-This repo has been merged into LLM CTF project, please move to [LLM CTF Automation](https://github.com/NYU-LLM-CTF/llm_ctf_automation) for latest update
+Note: This repo has been merged into LLM CTF project, please move to [LLM CTF Agents](https://github.com/NYU-LLM-CTF/llm_ctf_automation) for latest update